UplandJacob/Upland-HA-Addons/mc-all-platform-velocity/DOCS.md

 Detailed descriptions and more settings (can be edited at `addon_configs/d78ad65c_mc-all-platform-velocity/server/plugins/Geyser-Velocity/config.yml`) can be found on [geysermc.org](https://geysermc.org/wiki/geyser/understanding-the-config).

+`geyserAuthType` - Authentication method for remote server ("online", "offline", or "floodgate").

 ### Geyser - Bedrock

 Basic Geyser client connection config